pommepoco/nodeTunes/README.md

 [Sails](http://sailsjs.org): npm install -g sails

-then you type follow commmands in your terminal at the project root:
+Then you can type the following commmands in your terminal at the project root:

 npm install

 compass watch

-cd assets; bower install; cd ..
+bower install

 sails lift

 #Configuration

-you can setup your own configuration in config/local.js.
+You can setup your own configuration in config/local.js.

 #Commun issues